Tell the Chandler City Council NO to mass surveillance!

 Why are we opposed to Flock?

 Many, many, many reasons.
-Here a a few key ones:
+Here are a few key ones:

 Mass Surveillance